 Jenny Boothby is a Bioengineering PhD student from Bradenton, FL.
 She got out of Georgia Tech in December 2014 sporting a Bachelors degree in Biomedical Engineering with a minor in Biology.
 When she isn’t coming up with brilliant ideas in lab, she enjoys eating Chipotle and playing volleyball.
 Jenny joined the lab in Fall 2015.

 Hyun joined the Ware Group in the Fall of 2015 as a PhD student of Bioengineering.
 He received his BS in Biological Engineering and MS in Chemical Engineering from Inha University of South Korea.
 After his BS, he worked at SK Chemicals Corporation as a engineer in the field of pharmaceutical materials.
 His MS research was focused on stretchable conducting materials with polymeric composites.
 His current research interests lie in the area of aligned heterogeneous liquid crystalline polymeric nano and micro composites.

 Cedric Ambulo – Bioengineering PhD Student

 Cedric is a Bioengineering PhD student at UT Dallas, who hails from Cedar Hill, Texas.
-He has completed his undergraduate work from Austin College in Sherman with a major in Physics and minor in Mathematics.
-Has since joined the lab in the Fall of 2016 to pursue research in the Bioengineering field, specifically biomaterials and their applications.
+He completed his undergraduate work from Austin College in Sherman with a major in Physics and minor in Mathematics.
+Cedric joined the lab in the Fall of 2016 to pursue research in the Bioengineering field, specifically biomaterials and their applications.